Theory of Three-Photon Transport Through a Weakly Coupled Atomic Ensemble: Abstract

 \section{Abstract}

 Understanding multi‐photon interactions in non-equilibrium quantum systems is an outstanding challenge in quantum optics.
-In this work, we develop an analytical and diagrammatic framework to explore three‐photon interactions in atomic ensembles weakly coupled to a one-dimensional waveguide.
+In this work, we develop an analytical and diagrammatic framework to explore three‐photon interactions in atomic ensembles weakly coupled to a one-dimensional waveguide, and complement the analysis initiated in our accompanying work~[Y. Wang and S. Mahmoodian,\cite{WM2025}].
 Taking advantage of the weak coupling, we use our diagrammatic framework to perform perturbation theory and calculate the leading-order contributions to the three-photon wavefunction, which would otherwise be intractable.
 We then compute the outgoing photon wavefunction of a resonantly driven atomic ensemble, with photon-photon interactions truncated up to three photons.
 Our formulation not only captures the individual transmission of photons but also isolates the connected $S$-matrix elements that embody genuine photon-photon correlations.
 Through detailed analysis, we obtain the analytic expressions of the connected third-order correlation function and the third-order electric-field-quadrature cumulant, which reveal non-Gaussian signatures emerging from the interplay of two- and three-photon processes.
 We also calculate the optical depth where non-Gaussian photon states can be observed.
 Numerical simulations based on a cascaded master equation validate our analytical predictions on a small-scale system.
 These results provide a formalism to further explore non-equilibrium quantum optics in atomic ensembles and extend this to the regime of non-Gaussian photon transport.